Medical Assistant vs CNA - Learn The Difference

 There are no licensing requirements for either medical assistants or certified nursing assistants.
 As mentioned earlier, however, there is a certification requirement for CNAs.

-Medical assistants don’t need to earn certification but may choose to do so if they please.
-Also, despite the fact that states don’t require certification for medical assistants, it isn’t rare for an employer to do so.
+Medical assistants don’t need certification but may choose to do so if necessary.
+Also, although states don’t require certification for medical assistants, it is common for an employer to do so.

 Generally, there are two forms of certifications for medical assistants.
 The first is the Certified Medical Assistant (CMA) credential, which applies to MAs who have completed an accreditation course from the American Association of Medical Assistants (AAMA).